GenesisFunction/terraform-aws-asg-web/README.md

 # asg-web
-asg-web makes an auto-scaling group and related scaling policies, as well as a target group which can be associated with a load balancer.
+asg-web makes an auto-scaling group, and related scaling policies, as well as a target group which can be associated with a load balancer.

+This module has the ability to provision the ASG using a nested CloudFormation stack.
+This can be especially helpful if you want to do rolling AMI upgrades using an immutable application AMI (made with something like Packer for instance).

 TODO:
 - Handle additional EBS Volumes beyond the root volume